 - DCI 110 - Web Programming for Non-Programmers

 FDR SC Credits 4 Prerequisite No prior programming experience is needed, but a desire to learn and to be challenged is a must Faculty Mickel

 - DCI 175 - Innovations in Publishing

 An intensive introduction to the publishing industry with a focus on digital innovations.
 A hands-on approach in a series of four laboratory sessions provides students with the ability to tackle a variety of technical scenarios for publishing.
-Students assemble an e-book from scratch and produce a print-on-demand book.
 Each class begins with news from the publishing industry and ends by examining job ads to understand the types of skills and experiences necessary for pursuing careers in this very broad field.
-This course focuses primarily on book publishing, particularly fiction.
+This course focuses primarily on the publishing of video games.

 - DCI 190 - Digital Culture and Information Studio

 This course examines the research questions that guide digital humanities methodology, reviews exemplary scholarly projects on the topic at hand, and offers significant hands-on experience exploring relevant tools.
 May be repeated for up to three degree credits if the topics are different.